-In February, the Wall Street Journal reported that AT&T was in takeover talks with Leap Wireless International Inc. (LEAP), a pay- as-you-go carrier in San Diego.
+In February, the Wall Street Journal reported that AT&T was in takeover talks with Leap Wireless International Inc. (LEAP:US), a pay- as-you-go carrier in San Diego.
 A Reuters report reiterated yesterday that AT&T had held discussions with Leap in recent months, boosting Leap’s shares 7.8 percent today.

 Gregory Miller, an analyst with Collins Stewart LLC, said in February that there was little chance of AT&T buying Leap.

 AT&T shares rose 1.4 percent to $33.59 at the close in New York.
 The stock has climbed 11 percent this year.